 Click on the book cover for information about the book and author, and click here for the criteria I use to decide which books to put on this list.
 More great-reads coming soon…

-You think fairy tales are boring, right?
-You’ve heard them all already, and they’re for kids younger than third or fourth or fifth grade, right?
+You think you’ve already heard all the fairy tales, right?
 Think again.
 Do you like bloody stories?
 Stories of courage and bravery with twists and turns and a sprinkling of sarcasm and wit?
 Then stop reading this website and check out A Tale Dark & Grimm, but don’t go into it blind.
 The author, Adam Gidwitz, tells you right up front—if violent and bloody things bother you, don’t read this book.
-But if you’ve heard the tale of Hansel and Gretel already and think you can stomach the real version, well, here it is.
+If you can stomach the real version of Hansel and Gretel, well, here it is.
 Maybe.
 Or perhaps you have the real version and the world hasn’t heard it yet.
 So try this.
 Read Adam’s version, then email me at abwestick dot com and tell me your version.
 I’m all-ears.
 Or write the author, himself, at Adam at adamgidwitz dot com.
 He’s probably all-ears, too.

 In his Joey Pigza books, Jack Gantos captures the essence—the unbridled curiosity, creativity, impulsiveness and complexity—of boys with ADHD.
 Combine a big heart with irresponsibility, self-absorption and humor, and you get a zany character who isn’t quite believable but somehow rings true.
 A lot of this book is laugh-out-loud funny and at the same time tender and poignant.
 Such a combination.
 So read-able.
 So compelling, especially for fourth-grade boys who don’t like to read.
 I say—pick up a Joey Pigza book and tell me if a smile doesn’t come up on your face.